slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Reflect on your mistakes, try to find what cues you missed and what you should look for next time.
 - Repeat.

-> *'It is not that I’m so smart.
-But I stay with the questions much longer.' -- Albert Einstein*
+> *"It is not that I’m so smart.
+But I stay with the questions much longer."
+-- Albert Einstein*

-> *'A lesson taught with humor is a lesson retained.' -- Ruth Westheimer*
+> *"A lesson taught with humor is a lesson retained."
+-- Ruth Westheimer*

-> *'Learn how to learn from those you disagree with, or even offend you.
-See if you can find the truth in what they believe.' -- Kevin Kelly*
+> *"Learn how to learn from those you disagree with, or even offend you.
+See if you can find the truth in what they believe."
+-- Kevin Kelly*

 ### Improving by experience

-> *'Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand.' -- Chinese proverb*
+> *"Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand."
+-- Chinese proverb*

 When expanding comfort zones you are learning.
 Don’t be afraid of failure.

-> *'The difference between theory and practice: in theory, there’s no difference between theory and practice; in practice, there is.' -- Van de Snepscheut*
+> *"The difference between theory and practice: in theory, there’s no difference between theory and practice; in practice, there is."
+-- Van de Snepscheut*

-> *'The greatest teacher is called “doing”.' -- Kevin Kelly*
+> *"The greatest teacher is called “doing”."
+-- Kevin Kelly*

-> *'To make something good, just do it.
+> *"To make something good, just do it.
 To make something great, just re-do it, re-do it, re-do it.
-The secret to making fine things is in remaking them.' -- Kevon Kelly*
+The secret to making fine things is in remaking them."
+-- Kevon Kelly*

 ### Improving by analysis

 Practice makes perfect but doesn’t make new.
 New comes from having a broader perspective and analysis of past situations.

-> *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*
+> *"Fools say that they learn by experience, I prefer to profit by others’ experience."
+-- Otto von Bismarck*

-> *'Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder.'*
+> *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder.'*

-> *'You can only connect the dots looking back, not looking forward.'*
+> *"You can only connect the dots looking back, not looking forward.'*

 People repeat very easily the same mistakes.
 You improve by examining your failures.
 It will help you [letting go](#on-mistakes-and-failure).

-> *'Journal early before your inhibitions take in.
+> *"Journal early before your inhibitions take in.
 Keep a journal to record the lessons you learn in life.
 You’ll get more out of life and you’ll make less of the same mistakes.
 A journal, scotch, and a little music will give you more deep thoughts than you want.'*

-> *'All truly great thoughts are conceived by walking.' -- Nietzsche*
+> *"All truly great thoughts are conceived by walking."
+-- Nietzsche*

 ### Applied knowledge

 However action not knowledge leads to [success](chapter_appendix.md#on-success).
 Only applied knowledge is power.
 If you are not constantly taking action on the new information that you are learning then it’s just educational porn.

-> *'Seek knowledge.
+> *"Seek knowledge.
 Knowledge and Courage are the elements of Greatness.
 Wisdom and strength, eyes and hands.
-Knowledge without courage is sterile.' -- Balthasar Gracian*
+Knowledge without courage is sterile."
+-- Balthasar Gracian*

-> *'Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
+> *"Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it.'*